As at 4 August 2020

 Gathering limits will now only be determined by WA's reduced 2m2 rule.
 The 2m2 rule will only include staff at venues that hold more than 500 patrons.

-Roadmap updated to include Phases 5 and 6.
+The Roadmap has been updated to include Phases 5 and 6.
 Phases 4 and 5 are three weeks apart, and contingent on latest health advice.
 Roadmap and more information available at www.wa.gov.au

 Western Australia's COVID-19 restrictions will be relaxed even further, as WA's roadmap is updated to complete the removal of all restrictions.
-Due to the response to COVID in WA, Phase 4 will start on Saturday, 27June 27 (11.59pm Friday, 26 June) and will result in:
+Phase 4 restrictions include:

 - All existing gathering limits and the 100/300 rule removed;